gulliver-madrid/llm-chat/README.md

 - [License](#license)
 - [Acknowledgements](#acknowledgements)

-This project provides a text interface to interact with the models of [Mistral AI](https://mistral.ai/) and [OpenAI](https://www.openai.com/).
+This project provides a text interface to interact with the models of several AI companies (currently there is support for [Mistral AI](https://mistral.ai/) and [OpenAI](https://www.openai.com/) models).
 The application allows users to select a model, enter a question, and receive the model's response.

-## Note
-So far, this project only allowed access to Mistral models.
-Now it is also possible to access several OpenAI models.
-We are updating the documentation accordingly, but the updating process is not yet complete.

 ## Disclaimer
 This project is not affiliated, associated, authorized, or in any way officially connected with Mistral AI, OpenAI, or any of their subsidiaries or affiliates.
 The names "Mistral AI" and "OpenAI" as well as related names, trademarks, logos, and images are trademarks of their respective owners.
 The official website of Mistral AI can be found at [https://mistral.ai/] and OpenAI at [https://www.openai.com/].

 ## Prerequisites
-To successfully use this project, an API key from Mistral AI or OpenAI (or both) is required.
-Obtaining these API keys may incur financial costs and must be purchased directly from Mistral AI or OpenAI respectively.
+To successfully use this project, an API key from one of the companies supported is required.
+Obtaining these API keys may incur financial costs and must be purchased directly from such company.
 Please visit the official websites of Mistral AI and OpenAI for more information on how to obtain their API keys.

 ## Installation